 where (*) is true from Lemma 3 in \citet{goeman2019only}.
-Therefore we cannot have $\frac{e_j}{j} \leq \gamma$ for $j < i$ if $j > \frac{d_i}{1-\gamma}$, so we directly skip those iterations in batches, and that gives us Algorithm~\ref{shortcuts-gamma}.
+Therefore we cannot have $\frac{e_j}{j} \leq \gamma$ for $j < i$ if $j > \frac{d_i}{1-\gamma}$, so we directly skip those iterations in batches, and that gives us Algorithm~\ref{shortcuts-gamma}. \\

-In the following we prove under assumption that the local test are monotonic, symmetric and separable.
-Part (a) is obvious from \thmref{shortcut}.
-Hence in the following, we prove part (b) of the theorem.
+Next, we prove part (b) and (c) which requires additional assumptions about the local tests.
+Part (b) is follows immediately from \thmref{shortcut}.
+Hence, we only prove part (c) of the theorem in the following.
 Without loss of generality, assume that all the $m$ scores are sorted as $T_1 \geq T_2 \geq \dots \geq T_m$.

-Firstly, we prove that the largest set $S\subseteq [m]$ with $\overline{e}_{\alpha}(S)=0$ admits strong FWER control at level $\alpha$.
-Note, from the definition of $\overline{e}_{\alpha}(S)$\eqref{fdpbound}, for any $S$ such that $\overline{e}_{\alpha}(S) =0$, each of its elementary subset is rejected by closed testing at level $\alpha$; and conversely, for any hypotheses set $S$ that is a collection of elementary hypotheses rejected by closed testing at level $\alpha$, each of its subset is also rejected by closed testing, and hence $\overline{e}_{\alpha}(S)=0$.
+Firstly, we claim that the largest set $S\subseteq [m]$ with $\overline{e}_{\alpha}(S)=0$ admits strong FWER control at level $\alpha$.
+Note, from the definition of $\overline{e}_{\alpha}(S) $ in \eqref{fdpbound}, for any $S$ such that $\overline{e}_{\alpha}(S) =0$, each of its elementary subset is rejected by closed testing at level $\alpha$; and conversely, for any hypotheses set $S$ that is a collection of elementary hypotheses rejected by closed testing at level $\alpha$, each of its subsets is also rejected by closed testing, and hence $\overline{e}_{\alpha}(S)=0$.
 Therefore, the largest set $S\subseteq [m]$ with $\overline{e}_{\alpha}(S)=0$ is the collection of all the elementary hypotheses that are rejected by closed testing at level $\alpha$.
-Then recalling the well known fact that the collection of all elementary hypotheses rejected by closed testing at level $\alpha$ is a hypotheses set with strong FWER control at level $\alpha$, we have proved our argument.
+Then recalling the well-known fact that the collection of all elementary hypotheses rejected by closed testing at level $\alpha$ is a hypothesis set with strong FWER control at level $\alpha$, we have proved our claim.

-Then we show that, finding the collection of all the elementary hypotheses rejected by closed testing at level $\alpha$ is equivalent to finding a cutoff in the ordered scores.
-From the monotonicity of the local test, it is easy to see that, for any $k \in [m]$, if closed testing rejects $T_k$, then it must also rejects $T_i$ for all $i > k$.
-Therefore, the final rejection sets must be of the form $\{T_{k^{\star}},\dots, T_m\}$, where $k^{\star}$ is a cutoff we interested in finding in the ordered scores.
+Then we show that finding the collection of all the elementary hypotheses rejected by closed testing at level $\alpha$ is equivalent to finding a cutoff in the ordered scores.
+From the monotonicity of the local test, it is easy to see that, for any $k \in [m]$, if closed testing rejects $T_k$, it must also reject $T_i$ for all $i > k$.
+Therefore, the final rejection sets must be of the form $\{T_{k^{\star}},\dots, T_m\}$, where $k^{\star}$ is a cutoff we are interested in finding in the ordered scores.